 What is Included in a Bricklaying Labour Quote?

 A labour-only bricklaying quote covers mixing the mortar and laying the bricks to the agreed line, level and plumb.
-It does not include bricks, cement, sand, foundations, scaffolding hire, lintels over openings, or rubble removal unless stated.
+It does not include bricks, cement, sand, foundations, scaffolding hire, lintels over openings or rubble removal unless stated.
 Boundary walls also need a foundation trench and footing, and usually piers at intervals — these are separate items.

 Always confirm in writing whether scaffolding, foundations and openings (lintels) are included, and agree the mortar mix ratio.
 A 1:4 to 1:5 cement-to-building-sand mix is the SA standard for most walls.